We measure the impact of our designs so we can create the most accessible spaces for everyone

 It’s the method we have chosen to embed thinking about diversity and inclusion, and to demonstrate that we’re meeting our Public Sector Equality Duty.
 Like a risk assessment process, a DIA is a tool that helps any programmes, policies, and projects – and the way that services are designed, built and operated – to work well for employees and passengers.

-It anticipates the likely effects of the work on the characteristics protected by the Equality Act: age; disability; gender; gender reassignment; pregnancy and maternity; race; religion or belief; sexual orientation; and marriage and civil partnerships – in short, everyone.
+It anticipates the likely effects of the work on the characteristics protected by the Equality Act: age; disability; sex; gender reassignment; pregnancy and maternity; race; religion or belief; sexual orientation; and marriage and civil partnerships – in short, everyone.

 Once any potential negative impacts have been identified, the DIA can be used to plan ways to remove or mitigate these, where possible.
 DIAs can also be used to promote best practice.